stefanobartoletti/bricks-docs/docs/theme/functions/README.md

 ### `integrations/acf.php`

-Some integrations with Advanced Custom Fields.
-Disabled by default, you can enable this by uncommenting the relevant line inside `functions.php`. (more info about this on the [Advanced Custom Field](/integrations/acf/) page of this documentation).
+Some integrations with Advanced Custom Fields. (more info about this on the [Advanced Custom Field](/integrations/acf/) page of this documentation).

 ### `integrations/cf7.php`